MicrosoftDocs/fabric-docs/docs/workload-development-kit/development-kit-overview.md

 As a Microsoft partner, applying the power of workloads within the Microsoft Fabric ecosystem can significantly enhance your application's usability and discoverability.
 Workloads are components of your application integrated within the Fabric framework, providing a seamless user experience without leaving the Fabric environment.

-The Microsoft Fabric Workloads SDK offers tools and interfaces to manage these workloads effectively, streamlining your analytics processes.
+The Microsoft Fabric Workloads Development Kit offers tools and interfaces to manage these workloads effectively, streamlining your analytics processes.
 This integration not only simplifies the development process but also enhances the analytics capabilities of your enterprise.

 Moreover, the [monetization](monetization.md) aspect of workloads opens up new avenues for revenue generation.
 By understanding and utilizing the Universal Compute Capacity, Microsoft Entra ID authentication process, and the Workload Development Kit Framework, you can maximize the financial potential of your workloads.